 Minneapolis has flourished because of its natural water systems.
-The city benefits from the power of the Mississippi River, the beauty of the lakes and the efficiency of its stormwater ponds, wetlands and riparian areas.
-As the city grows, it’s critical to continue to sustainably protect and manage water resources.
+The city benefits from the power of the Mississippi River, the beauty of the lakes and the efficiency of its stormwater ponds, wetlands, and riparian areas.
+As the city grows, it is critical to continue to sustainably protect and manage water resources.

 The City will seek to accomplish the following action steps to manage the city’s surface waters, groundwater, stormwater, wastewater and drinking water equitably and sustainably, while minimizing the adverse impacts of climate change.

 - Improve and implement the City’s Local Surface Water Management Plan and continue to implement the City’s Water System Master Plan.

 - Carry out steps toward meeting the MPCA’s “Swimmable, fishable, fixable?” water quality standards and explore additional comprehensive storm water management and water quality improvement strategies.

 - Work collaboratively between City departments to ensure utility budgets are adequately funded to maintain aging infrastructure systems.

 - Analyze possible climate change implications for water resources and infrastructure.

 - Revise site plan review standards to require soil amendments for all disturbed areas that will be vegetated post-construction improved soil conditions and native plantings on projects.

 - Continue surface water monitoring activities with watershed management organizations and other agencies and pursue coordinated mitigation strategies where appropriate.